-- We expect the S&P 500 to grind higher in the second half of the year with increased volatility.\ - Lingering fears over the Federal Reserve (Fed) reducing the pace of bond purchases has driven increased bond market volatility.
-We believe the bulk of the sell-off is behind us, but volatile trading will likely persist near term. - Higher-yielding, fundamentally sound segments of the bond market such as high-yield bonds, bank loans, and preferred securities remain among the more attractive fixed income options. - We favor U.S. stocks relative to emerging markets (EM) and developed foreign, as Europe remains mired in recession and EM growth has slowed. - Our sector view changes reflect our focus on the U.S. consumer.
-A steeper yield curve helps financials. - From a technical perspective, the S&P 500 is re-testing resistance at 1652.
-A close above 1652 sets up a bullish price objective at the top of the range at 1670.
+- We expect the S&P 500 Index to grind higher in the second half of the year with increased volatility.\ - Bond markets have stabilized to start the third quarter on dovish comments from Federal Reserve (Fed) Chairman Ben Bernanke, mixed economic data, and bond markets largely pricing in an earlier start to a possible reduction in Fed bond purchases. - Higher-yielding, fundamentally sound segments of the bond market such as high-yield bonds, bank loans, and preferred securities remain among the more attractive fixed income options. - Supply issues have continued to weigh on municipal bonds but lessen in August, and valuations have reached attractive levels. - We favor U.S. stocks relative to emerging markets (EM) and developed foreign, as Europe remains mired in recession and EM growth has slowed. - Our sector views reflect our focus on the U.S. consumer and shift away from export-focused natural resources and the most interest-rate sensitive sectors. - From a technical perspective, the S&P 500 has broken out of its 1700 resistance level, which establishes a bullish price objective at 1715.